A New Challenge (4)

 That is why I have decided, within the framework of gradual letting go, to go completely offline for a month in the near future.
 Because as with spending winter without heating, I can only know how being offline feels if it is experienced and lived through.
 January seems to be a good month for that: it starts in 2024 on a Monday and is considered by many to be a bleak month, so perfectly suitable for my research.
 Because if my online distractions disappear and frustrations arise, which distracting behaviours will try to manifest themselves?

 We cannot do without attachments and habits.
 At least, most of us can’t.
-But we can learn to see them for what they really are: individually learned beliefs that usually arose to disguise, suppress or mask something.
+But we can learn to see them for what they really are: individually learned beliefs that usually arose to disguise, suppress or mask a deep anxiety.
 As a result, they can cause a lot of damage in the long run.
 By gradually letting go we can examine exactly what our attachments and habits are and whether they are still of service to us.
 If not, we can focus our spotlights (i.e. attention) on them in order to finally be able to say with sincere love and gratitude: “Thank you so much for all the time you have been there for me, but now I no longer need your services."
 The relaxation that this brings opens doors to possibilities that fit your true self and that, my jolly traveller, is guaranteed to make you happy in the long run.

 Jolly greetings,